-CPRD operates the business of holding shares in other companies (investment holding company) and holds shares in its subsidiaries, namely, (a) Lotus's Stores (Thailand) Company Limited ("Lotus TH"); (b) Ek-Chai Distribution System Company Limited ("Ek-Chai") which is CPRD's subsidiary through Lotus TH's shareholding; and (c) Lotuss Stores (Malaysia) Sdn.
-Bhd ("Lotus MY").
+CPRD operates the business of holding shares in other companies (investment holding company) and holds shares in its subsidiaries, namely, (a) Lotus TH; (b) Ek-Chai which is CPRD's subsidiary through Lotus TH's shareholding; and (c) Lotus MY.

-Please consider the details of the business operations of CPRD and other companies within the Lotus's Group in the attachment to this Information Memorandum.
+Please consider the details of the business operations of CPRD and other companies within the Lotus's Group in the appendix of this report.